 "Absence" policy.
-While the predominantly or exclusively asynchronous nature of this course offers you more flexibility, it does not mean that I expect you to do coursework if you are sick or have other circumstances that qualify for concession (eg. an excused absence).
+While the asynchronous nature of this course offers you more flexibility, it does not mean that I expect you to do coursework if you are sick or have other circumstances that qualify for concession.
 With this in mind, remember that I will drop your lowest review quiz and I will automatically excuse one absence from discussion.
 If you are unable to participate in the course for more than that due to reasons that qualify as grounds for concession, email me - though do not send me documentation like doctor's notes, please.
 In such circumstances, I can excuse additional absences from participation, as well as check about other ways to support you in the course.